Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 But that world no longer exists.

 Today’s logistics environment is shaped by constant disruption, multi-channel fulfillment, fragmented carrier networks, unpredictable demand spikes, and rising customer expectations.
-In this reality, even the most optimized plan begins to decay the moment it is created.
+For enterprise retailers, FMCG brands, e-commerce operators, 3PL providers, and CPG companies across North America, Europe, SEA, and India, even the most optimized plan begins to decay the moment it is created.
+The data confirms this: 58% of supply chain organizations cite manual workflows as their biggest inefficiency, and 46% lack automation for daily tasks—clear evidence that planning without execution capability creates operational drag.

 This is why a new operating principle is emerging across leading enterprises: execution, not planning, is what determines outcomes.